-- Dilated eye exam – Your eyecare professional will place drops in your eyes to widen or dilate the pupils, which provides a better view of the back of your eye.
-Using a special magnifying lens, your eyecare professional will then look at your retina and optic nerve for signs of macular degeneration and other eye problems.
+- Dilated eye exam – Your eye care professional will place drops in your eyes to widen or dilate the pupils, which provides a better view of the back of your eye.
+Using a special magnifying lens, they will look at your retina and optic nerve for signs of AMD.

-- Amsler grid – A brief test using an Amsler grid that measures your central vision may also be performed.
-Changes in your central vision may cause the lines in the grid to disappear or appear distorted, which is a sign of macular degeneration.
+- Amsler grid – Your eye care professional may also perform a brief test using an Amsler grid that measures your central vision.
+Changes in your central vision may cause the lines in the grid to disappear or appear distorted, which is a sign of AMD.

-- Fluorescein angiogram – If your eyecare practitioner detects some defect in your central vision, such as distortion or blurriness, he or she may order a fluorescein angiography.
+- Fluorescein angiogram – If your eye care professional detects some defect in your central vision, such as distortion or blurriness, they may order a fluorescein angiography.
 In this test, a fluorescent dye is injected into your arm to examine the retinal blood vessels surrounding the macula.
-Pictures are taken as the dye passes through the blood vessels in your eye.
-This makes it possible to see leaking blood vessels, which occur in a severe, rapidly progressive type of macular degeneration.
+This process makes it possible to see leaking blood vessels, a symptom of rapidly progressive AMD.

-During the exam, your eyecare professional will look for drusen, the yellow deposits beneath the retina previously discussed.
-While most people develop some very small drusen as a normal part of aging, the presence of medium-to-large drusen may indicate that you have macular degeneration.
+During the exam, your eye care professional will look for drusen.
+While most people develop some very small drusen as a normal part of aging, medium-to-large drusen may indicate that you have AMD.

-Another sign of macular degeneration is the appearance of pigment changes in the retina.
-In addition to the pigmented cells in the iris (the colored part of the eye), there are pigmented cells beneath the retina.
-As these cells break down and release their pigment, your eyecare professional may see dark clumps of released pigment and later, areas that are less pigmented.
+Another sign of AMD is the appearance of pigment changes in the retina.
+As these cells break down and release their pigment, your eye care professional may see dark clumps of released pigment and less pigmented areas.